GPGoforth/Plex-Automation/README.md

 It is also important to keep in mind that downloading copyrighted content from torrents or usenet is illegal in most countries and could lead to legal action if caught.<br>

-Please keep in mind that your configuration may vary depending on how you want things setup and the specific needs of your server.<br>
+Remember that your configuration may vary depending on how you want things setup and the specific needs of your server.<br>
-Remember that configuring a server can be a complex task and may require multiple iterations to get it working to your liking, so take your time to test that everything is meeting your expections.
+Configuring a server can be a complex task and may require multiple iterations to get it working to your liking, so take your time to test that everything is meeting your expections.

 ### Plex